 Figure 2 shows the work being carried out by Police Scotland in tackling the negative impact of alcohol in society.
-In the Falkirk Council area, a total of 137 litres of alcohol was confiscated in the five months from November 2012 to March 2013, while a total of 427 alcohol and other voluntary searches were carried out in the same period.
-A further 808 visits to licensed premises were carried out throughout Falkirk.
+In the Falkirk Council area, a total of 137 litres of alcohol has been confiscated in the five months from November 2012 to March 2013, while a total of 427 alcohol and other voluntary searches were carried out in the same period.
+A further 808 visits to licenced premises was carried out throughout Falkirk.
 This is the most up to date data.